Stormbringer (video game)

-Stormbringer is a computer game written by David Jones and released in 1987 by Mastertronic on the Mastertronic Added Dimension label.
-It was originally released on the ZX Spectrum, Commodore 64, Amstrad CPC and MSX.
+Stormbringer is a video game written by David Jones and released in 1987 by Mastertronic on the Mastertronic Added Dimension label.
+It was originally released on the ZX Spectrum, Commodore 64, Amstrad CPC, and MSX.
 A version for the Atari ST was published in 1988.
 It is the fourth and final game in the Magic Knight series.
 The in-game music is by David Whittaker.

 Plot

 Magic Knight returns home, having obtained a second-hand time machine from the Tyme Guardians at the end of Knight Tyme.
 However, there has been an accident whilst travelling back and there are now two Magic Knights - the other being "Off-White Knight", the dreaded Stormbringer (so called because of his storm cloud which he plans to use to destroy Magic Knight).
 Magic Knight cannot kill Off-White Knight without destroying himself in the process.
 His only option is to find Off-White Knight and merge with him.